‘Vanderpump Rules’ Star Billie Lee Won’t Be Invited To Jax Taylor And Brittany Cartwright’s Engagement Party

 Billie Lee will not be in attendance when Jax Taylor and Brittany Cartwright celebrate their engagement with an over-the-top bash during a future episode of Vanderpump Rules Season 7.

-During tonight’s new episode, Taylor and Cartwright will be seen discussing who they will and won’t be inviting to the event.
+During tonight’s new episode, per Bravo, Taylor and Cartwright will be seen discussing who they will — and won’t — be inviting to the event.

 “What about Billie?
 You don’t want to invite her?”
 Cartwright asks her fiancé.
 “I don’t have any problems with Billie.”